jannfis/acme-distributed/README.md

 # Synopsis
-Simple command line ACME client for distributed certificate ordering.
+**acme-distributed** is a (very) simple command line ACME client for distributed certificate ordering.

 # Status
 It's a rather dirty hack right now.
 Use at your own risk.